 Cinnamon Apple Chips

-Using a mandolin or a sharp knife, carefully cut apples into very thin slices.
+- Using a mandoline or a sharp knife, carefully cut apples into very thin slices.
 Discard any seeds.
 Arrange on a baking sheet prepared with parchment paper.
 Do not overlap apple slices.